Places to Visit in Egypt

 the sphinx, the face of khefren egypt with guide abdulla

 It looks tiny here, it’s not, it’s huge.
-With our guide at the sphinx.
+With our guide, Abdul, at the sphinx.
 Khefren’s pyramid is behind.

 Khefren’s pyramid is the one in the middle.
-It’s smaller that his father, Cheops’s tomb, and its guardian, The Great Sphinx rests before it.
+It’s smaller than his father, Cheops’s tomb, and its guardian, The Great Sphinx rests before it.

 The Sphinx was given Khefren’s face, but the original statue possibly pre-dates the pyramids.